iankang/elevating/README.md

 # loan-repayment
-spring boot api for loan and repayment system
+spring boot api for simulating an elevator system

 ## setup
 for end to end setup: